wanguya/alx-system_engineering-devops/0x01-shell_permissions/README.md

-4-empty creates a new file
+5-execute adds executing permission to a file